Cirrus Logic (CRUS) Q4 2017 Results - Earnings Call Transcript

 Jason P. Rhode - Cirrus Logic, Inc.

 Yeah.
 Yeah, exactly.
 I had kind of alluded to that earlier.
 And that relative to the top line growth, we'll keep an eye on the R&D spending.
-Obviously, we want to continue to hire and we think we've got some – well, we know we've got some great opportunities to deploy those folks, but we'll certainly do that with the mid-20s operating margin in mind and the expected revenue growth in mind and certainly not ruling out the potential for some really good growth opportunities going forward.
-We definitely don't want to take our foot all the way of the pedal there.
+Obviously, we want to continue to hire and we think we've got some – well, we know we've got some great opportunities to deploy those folks, but we'll certainly do that with the mid-20%s operating margin in mind and the expected revenue growth in mind, and certainly not ruling out the potential for some really good growth opportunities going forward.
+We definitely don't want to take our foot all the way off the pedal there.

 Operator